zumerlab/orbit-docs/src/content/docs/elements/satellite.md

 ---
 ### CSS Class: `.satellite`

-Elements with `.satellite` are placed along an `.orbit` or `.orbit-*` path serving as content place and/or to nest `.orbits` using `.orbit-zone`.
+Elements with `.satellite` are placed along an `.orbit` or `.orbit-*` path serving as content place and/or to nest `.orbits` using `.gravity-spot`.
 By default, up to 60 satellites can be placed in an orbit.

 ### Content